byomkesh99/terraform-beginner/README.md

 Now put the Access Key, Secret Access Key, Region you wanted to put, ami-id and then run the following command:

 * terraform init     # when every there is change in your conf file you must run this "init" command
-* terraform apply -out out.terraform      # spin up EC2 instance, it will take some time
+* terraform plan -out out.terraform      # See the changes
-* terraform plan     # See the changes
+* terraform apply out.terraform          # spin up EC2 instance, it will take some time
 * terraform destroy                      # destroy the EC2 instance, i.e. terminating EC2 in this case.

 See the bellow out of terraform plan.